|Am I Having Enough Withheld?|

 Two factors determine the amount of income tax that your employer withholds from your regular pay: the amount you earn and the information you provide on Form W-4.
 This form asks you for three pieces of information:

 - The number of withholding allowances you want to claim: You can claim up to the maximum number you're entitled to, claim less than you're entitled to, or claim zero.

-- Whether you want taxes to be withheld at the single or married rate: The married status, which is associated with a lower withholding rate, should generally be selected only by those taxpayers who are married and file a joint return.
-Other people (including those who are married and file separately) should generally have taxes withheld at the higher, single rate.
+- Whether you want taxes to be withheld at the single, married, or married with tax withheld at single rate: The married status, which is associated with a lower withholding rate, should generally be selected only by those taxpayers who are married and file a joint return.
+Those who are married and file separately should select married with tax withheld at single rate.

 - The additional amount (if any) you want withheld from your paycheck: This is optional; you can specify any additional amount of money you want withheld.

 When both spouses work and have taxes withheld at the married rate, they sometimes end up with insufficient taxes withheld.
 If this happens to you, remember that you can always choose to withhold at the single rate.
 In addition, you can determine the proper withholding amount by completing Form W-4's two-earner/two-job worksheet.Complete the worksheets to claim the correct number of allowances